RongKaiWeskerMA/INSTA/README.md

 # INSTA
-The implementation of Learning Instance and Task-Aware Dynamic Kernels for Few Shot Learning
+This repository provides the implementation of **Learning Instance and Task-Aware Dynamic Kernels for Few Shot Learning**.